miradev/mira-ui-widget-template-vue/README.md

 * name - a user friendly name for the widget
 * version - the version of the widget
 * author - the author of the widget
+* entrypoint - used to define the single javascript and css bundle files to load.
+For this template repository, this should be left as default.

 ### Caveats (what is --ID-- ?)